A week-long program for emerging film talent to elevate their script or rough cut

 IDFAcademy aims at a broad division of creative projects.
 Some of the projects, either for Script Development or Editing Consultancy, will be chosen from projects that have already received a grant from the IDFA Bertha Fund, which supports filmmakers from Africa, Asia, Latin America, Middle East and parts of Eastern Europe.

 Projects submitted to IDFAcademy Summer School cannot be withdrawn after selection.
 Selected projects pay a participation fee that must be wired to the indicated IDFA account.
-The participation fee in 2019 was € 850 for one person and € 1.250 for two people.
+The participation fee is € 850 for one person and € 1.250 for two people.
 This fee does not cover travel and food expenses.
 For international participants accommodation is included.
 For projects supported by the IDFA Bertha Fund, the Fund will pay the fee, hotel costs, and part of the travel costs.

 The following information must be included in the entry form: